(1) Basic framework of activities

 (3) Micro-level × prevention

-How should the company rules and systems be created to prevent occupational health problems from occurring?
+How should the company rules and systems be created to prevent work health and safety problems from occurring?

 cf. the state of company rules and systems that are useful for prevention, etc.